Unified MindfulnessA systematic approach to mindfulness practice

 What does this mean?
 It means that mindful awareness is a skillset, a collection of skills.
 A skill is an ability that can be improved with practice.
 Most skills involve some sort of external performance but mindfulness skills are “internal.”
 Mindfulness skills are a way to process your sensory experience.
 By sensory experiences, I mean not just outer physical

-In the Basic Mindfulness System, the entire endeavor of mindfulness is organized around four questions:
+In the Unified Mindfulness System, the entire endeavor of mindfulness is organized around four questions:

 • What is Mindful Awareness?